Sunday, October 28, 2018

 Visual Hook: Once I found both my subjects and a suitable composition, I started shooting.
 This was not a posed or guided shot, but a true candid, and after a few minutes, I had 15 shots to choose from.
 I made the following mental notations about several shots:

-• Shot #5: A balanced framing, good expressions, but the hands are look a little a little "fisty" and defensive.
+• Shot #5: A balanced framing, good expressions, but the hands look a little a little "fisty" and defensive.

 • Shot #10: The pointed finger, placed against the dark color of the uniform, provide a visual hook, but it looks almost accusatory.